whalen53/branching-wizard/README.md

 # &lt;branching-wizard&gt;

 > A flexible wizard polymer element with branches.
-Branches can be used to have optional wizard-steps or have different flows throught your wizard.
+Branches can be used to have optional wizard-steps or have different flows through your wizard.

 ## Demo